San Carlos, CA Real Estate, Schools & Local Living

 The Real Estate Case

 San Carlos sits in a value pocket between Redwood City to the south and Belmont to the north.
 Homes range from $1.8M for a well-maintained ranch on a standard lot to $3M+ for a remodeled hillside property with Bay views.
-The price differential versus Menlo Park or Palo Alto is meaningful — and the school district quality gap is much smaller than the price gap suggests.
-For families with school-age children who work in the South Bay or San Francisco, San Carlos is often the most rational choice on the Peninsula.
+The price differential versus Menlo Park or Palo Alto is meaningful -- and the school district quality gap is far smaller than the price gap suggests.

 San Carlos vs. Neighboring Peninsula Communities

-Peninsula Community Comparison — 2026
+Peninsula Community Comparison -- 2026

-San Carlos San Mateo $1.8M – $2.8M Top K–8 in CA Baby Bullet stop Families, value-focused buyers, commuters
+San Carlos San Mateo 94070 $1.8M to $2.8M Top K-8 in CA Baby Bullet stop Families, value-focused buyers, SF/SB commuters

-Belmont San Mateo $1.6M – $2.4M Strong — Belmont-Redwood Shores USD Yes Entry-level Peninsula, hillside views
+Belmont San Mateo 94002 $1.6M to $2.4M Strong -- Belmont-Redwood Shores USD Yes Entry-level Peninsula, hillside views

-Redwood City San Mateo $1.4M – $2.2M Good — Redwood City ESD Yes (multiple stops) Active downtown, lower entry price
+Redwood City San Mateo 94061, 94062, 94063, 94065 $1.4M to $2.2M Good -- Redwood City ESD Yes (3 stops) Active downtown, lower entry price

-Palo Alto Santa Clara $3.5M – $8M+ Top-ranked — PAUSD Yes Stanford proximity, walkable luxury
+Palo Alto Santa Clara 94301, 94303, 94306 $3.5M to $8M+ Top-ranked -- PAUSD Yes Stanford proximity, walkable luxury

-Schools, Dining & Local Life
+Schools, Dining and Local Life

 Schools